ChrisRG/rulox/README.md

 ## Installation
 #### Core / Command Line Interface
 - Install Rust using the [official installation guide](https://www.rust-lang.org/learn/get-started), which will also install the `cargo` build system.
-- Clone the GitHub repository and build the binary for the interpreter:
+- Clone the GitHub repository and build the binary for the interpreter (it make take a minute to finish compiling):

 ```
 $ git clone https://github.com/ChrisRG/rulox